 10. Aruba

-Just a 10-minute boat ride from the shore, Aruba houses the famous Antilla wreck, making it one of the best Caribbean dive spots.
-The sunken wreck is split into two parts, resting at 60 feet (18m) deep, with some parts visible above water.
-Divers can expect to see lobsters, turtles, and moray eels, if they’re lucky!
+Just a 10-minute boat ride from the shore, Aruba houses the famous Antilla wreck.
+This makes it one of the best Caribbean dive spots.
+The sunken wreck is split into two parts, resting at 60 feet (18 meters), with some parts of the vessel visible above water.
+Divers can usually find lobsters, turtles and moray eels at this site.

-Additionally, the island currently has 14 reef dive sites, seven wrecks, and seven dedicated drift sites.
-Aruba is a particularly popular location from April to August, but it is comfortable year-round due to its location outside “Hurricane Alley“.
-Aruba is much loved among non-divers, too, thanks to pearly white beaches, casinos, and easily accessible snorkeling sites.
+Additionally, the island currently has 14 reef dive sites, seven wrecks and seven dedicated drift sites.
+Aruba is a particularly popular location from April to August, but it is comfortable year-round due to its location outside “Hurricane Alley.”
+It is much loved among non-divers, too, thanks to pearly white beaches, casinos and easily accessible snorkeling sites.

 The Underwater Sculpture Park in Grenada, where you can also find some of the best scuba diving in the Caribbean islands